The University of Arizona Wordmark Line Logo White

 • Mandatory Geo Blue International Health Insurance at a rate of $3 a day (approximately $360 a semester)

-• Other estimated costs include but not limited to transportation (air & local), visa, meals, books and supplies
+• Other estimated costs include but are not limited to transportation (air & local), visa, meals, books and supplies

-• UA Study Abroad scholarships are available based on eligibility
+• UA Study Abroad scholarships are available based on eligibility.

 Request More Information